PolySim/IS2A/README.md

-# This is the IS2A repository for the three years in Polytech Lille
+# This is the IS2A repository for the three years in Polytech Lille.

 ## Installation